 We talked earlier about going slowly in the dating process.
 You should not be looking for a love interest at the beginning, only for friends of the opposite gender.
 Keep the friendships at that level, and you can honestly talk to the kids about your new friend long before she is a girlfriend.

-- Don't introduce them to everyone or too early.
 As you "play the field" at the beginning, leave the kids out of the equation.
 Wait to introduce them to your friends until the relationship has developed a little-like the fifth or sixth date.
 You don't want to hide things from them, but if they are aware and introduced to everyone you date, then they will be confused.

-- No overnight visitors.
 This is a cardinal rule if the kids are with you.
 Once relationships begin to deepen, don't bring your date home for the night and for breakfast the next morning.
 This level of intimacy would be very disconcerting to the kids and would communicate all the wrong messages.

-- Talk and listen a lot.
 You may become aware of concerns, objections or fears on the part of your children as you begin to date again.
 Make sure you create opportunities to talk and listen with the kids individually or as a group.
 Remember the rule of active listening - seek first to understand before seeking to be understood.